isaacvicente/isaacvicente/README.md

 - Linux (Arch Linux and Fedora) and open-source in general.

 ### Currently learning
-- I'm taking the 2022 CS50x course, and at this moment I'm learning HTML, CSS and JavaScript.
+- I'm taking the 2022 CS50P (CS50 with Python) course
 - English.

 ### Pronoum